newelement/laravel-block-bots/README.md

 ## Introduction

-Laravel Block bots is a pacakge that block bad crawlers, people trying to scrape your website or high-usage users, but lets good and important crawlers such as GoogleBot and Bing pass-thu.
+Laravel Block Bots is a package that blocks bad crawlers, people trying to scrape your website or high-usage users, but lets good and important crawlers such as GoogleBot and Bing pass-through.

 ## Features

 - ULTRA fast, less than 1ms increase in each request.
 - Verify Crawlers using reverse DNS
 - Highly configurable
-- Redirect users to a page when they got blocked
+- Redirect users to a page when they get blocked
-- Allow Logged users to always bypass blocks
+- Allow logged-in users to always bypass blocks

 ## Install